 At Money20/20 Asia, Akiko Taguchi of Lumenlab highlighted that banks could solve problems while learning simultaneously if they collaborated with startups.
 This requires a mindset change as startups are using to pivoting and moving on quickly in order to find a solution to problems, while banks are more risk averse.
 While it is not necessary to revamp processes and standard procedure completely, an openness to change is key if any innovation is going to occur within a bank.

 This is probably the last thing you want your bank to do, but this is not a suggestion that rogue employees are needed!
 Most banks have never really incentivised employees to try to build new things or improve existing ones when the likelihood of success was not clear.
 However, with FinTech becoming more prominent, banks must be open to “risk” and embrace uncertainty.
 A “fail fast” culture will not only help to identify best practices quicker, but will lead banks away from tradition in order to avoid becoming stagnant and irrelevant.

-To read more of our leading new Extrapreneurship programme, please click on the button below!
+To read more of our leading new Extrapreneurship programme, please click here!